afroisalreadyinu/practical-ansible-intro/readme.md

 ```

 Any playbooks can then use the group name instead of individual host
-names for the `hosts` specification.
-The `group_vars` feature is very
+names as `hosts`.
+The `group_vars` feature is very similar in this
-similar in this respect to the `host_vars` one: a variables file in
+respect to the `host_vars` one: a variables file in the directory
-the directory `group_vars/db_servers` will be available to the hosts
+`group_vars/db_servers` will be available to the hosts in the
-in the `db_servers` group.
-There is one special group: `all`, in which
+`db_servers` group.
+There is one special group: `all`, in which all
-all hosts are included.
+hosts are included.
 Consequently, the variables in the file
-`group_vars` are available on all hosts.
+`group_vars/all` are available on all hosts.

-In the example project we are building, we would like to have the
+In the example orchestration infrastructure we are building, we would
-ability to deploy different web applications, preferably by supplying
+like to have the ability to deploy different web applications,
-the name of the project on the command line instead of editing a
+preferably by supplying the name of the project on the command line
-file.
-This can be achieved by using command line variables.
-Loading
+instead of editing a file.
+This can be achieved by using command line
-the correct variables can be done by including the
+variables.
+The correct sets of variables can be loaded by storing
-application-specific variables in separate files and loading these
+application-specific variables in separate files and including these
 based on the name of the application.
-The most basic and common
-variables would go into the `group_vars/all` file.
-This is how it is
+Common variables would go into
+the `group_vars/all` file.
+The playbook
-done in `examples/part2/deploy_app.yml`, a playbook that builds and
+`examples/part2/deploy_app.yml`, which builds and runs a single web
-runs a single web application.
-Here are the contents of that file:
+application, uses these methods to load data.
+Here are the contents of
+this playbook:

 ```yml
 - hosts: server